buldo/nuke-example/README.md

-Example of using Nuke for building Avalonia application with ClickOnce
+Example of using Nuke for building Avalonia application